The story of Rome's main airport, from the 1960 Olympic Games to its modern-day success.

 Designed to cope with increasing demand for flights to the Italian capital, the new airport came about after two designs were merged: plans by Riccardo Morandi and Andrea Zavitteri were combined with those by Amedeo Luccichenti and Vincenzo Monaco.

-The final project was approved in August 1958 and the construction works lasted 21 months, during which the remains of five ancient Roman ships were discovered.
+The final project was approved in August 1958 and the construction works lasted 21 months, during which the hulls of seven ancient Roman ships were discovered.

 During the 1960 Olympics, Fiumicino (FCO) was used to help alleviate Rome's other airport, Ciampino.